Hey, leadership is not just extroverted male territory. Introverts and women make great leaders too.

-Of course real life is not so linear as the models below, but this makes a good bite-sized model.
+Of course real life is not so linear as these models describe, but this makes a good bite-sized model.
 I hope you find this helpful.

 I think you’d be surprised how much clothing comes up when talking with my career and business coaching clients.
 What is it about what we wear that seems to have such power over us?